A new proof of Carlitz-Wan conjecture on exceptional polynomials: Preliminaries

 \begin{remark} It could very well be the case that $\#X(\Ff{q^t})=q^t+1$ for infinitely many extensions $\Ff{q^t}$, i.e. $A(t)$ takes zero value infinitely many times.
-An obvious example is the projective line $\Pp^1$ over $\Ff{q}$.
+A straightforward example is the projective line $\Pp^1$ over $\Ff{q}$.
 A less trivial example is an exceptional cover of $\Pp^1$ \cite{fried1993schur}.
-This doesn't violate the theorem of Bombieri \& Katz since it only asks for nonzero values of $A(n)$ to go to infinity. \end{remark}
+This does not violate the theorem of Bombieri and Katz since it only asks for nonzero values of $A(n)$ to go to infinity.

+Moreover, if there are infinitely many zeros of $A(n)$, then the Skolem-Mahler-Lech theorem implies that the zeros must fall into a union of finitely many arithmetic progressions (apart from finitely many exceptions). \end{remark}